 - A. Medication is not provided by the school district. - B. The medication will be delivered to the office and checked in by the School Nurse in its original container by a parent or guardian along with signed written instructions on its delivery.
-These instructions should include:
+These instructions should include: - child's name, parent or guardian's name, address, home and business phone numbers - physician's name and phone number

-- child's name, parent or guardian's name, address, home and business phone numbers - physician's name and phone number - name of medication - purpose of medication - time to be administered - dosage - · possible side effects - termination of date for administering medication - C. Parents must transport medication to and from school.
+- name of medication - purpose of medication - time to be administered - dosage - possible side effects - termination of date for administering medication - C. Parents must transport medication to and from school.
 No medication will be accepted from students. - D. Parents are responsible for informing the school office of any change in their child's health or medication. - E. It is the parent's responsibility to notify the school that the child needs to take prescription. - F. No medication will be administered unless an official district medication administration form has been completed and signed by a parent or guardian, and placed on file in the school office.
 These forms are available in each school office and on the school district website www.quitmanschools.org under the School Nurse tab.
-A physician's signature is required for any medications to be administered at school. - G. Controlled substances will be counted and signed in by the parent/guardian and witnessed by designated staff. - H. Each year, all medications will be disposed of two (2) weeks after the last day of school if not picked up by a student's parent or legal guardian.
+A physician's signature is required for any medications to be administered at school. - G. Controlled substances will be counted and signed in by the parent/guardian and witnessed by designated staff. - H. Each year, all medications will be disposed of two (2) weeks after the last day of school if not picked up by a student's parent or legal guardian. - I. The District does not allow the use of medical cannabis while on District property.